Optimizer Hints v12

 When you invoke a

-UPDATE command, the server generates a set of execution plans.
-After analyzing those execution plans, the server selects a plan that generally returns the result set in the least amount of time.
-The server's choice of plan depends on several factors:
+UPDATE command, the server generates a set of execution plans; after analyzing those execution plans, the server selects a plan that will (generally) return the result set in the least amount of time.
+The server's choice of plan is dependent upon several factors:

 - Parameter values assigned to parameters in the